3-d Calabi--Yau categories for Teichm\"uller theory: Introduction

 \subsection{Outline}

 The text is organized as follows.
-In Section~\ref{sec_ainfty} we develop the theory of curved $A_\infty$-categories over the algebra $\mathbf k[\eta]$ where $\eta$ has cohomological degree $-1$ and odd parity with respect to an additional $\ZZ/2$-grading.
-We define our main examples of such a categories in Section~\ref{sec_3cysurf} starting from a surface with some additional decorations.
+In Section~\ref{sec_ainfty} we develop the theory of curved $A_\infty$-categories over the algebra $\mathbf k[[t]]$ where $t$ has (bi-)degree of the form $(d,d\mod 2)\in\ZZ\times\ZZ/2$.
+We define our main examples of such categories in Section~\ref{sec_3cysurf} starting from a surface with some additional decorations.
 This is an intermediate step in the construction of the proper 3CY categories $\mc C_{g,n}$, completed in the same section.
 Our first main result, identifying a component of $\mathrm{Stab}(\mc C_{g,n})$ with a module space of quadratic differentials, is deduced in Section~\ref{sec_stability} from a more general result allowing the transfer of stability conditions along certain adjunctions.
 The second main result, expressing DT invariants in terms of counts of saddle connections and flat cylinders, is established in Section~\ref{sec_dt}, which also includes a very brief introduction to motivic DT theory.
 Finally, Appendix~\ref{sec_qdilog} collects some facts around the quantum dilogarithm needed in Section~\ref{sec_dt}.